revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-A string object is immutable, meaning that it cannot be changed after it’s created.
-Any operation that tries to modify the string object will simply create a new string object.
-On the other hand, a string builder object is mutable and can be modified.
+A string object is immutable, meaning that it cannot be changed after it’s created.Any operation that tries to modify the string object will simply create a new string object.On the other hand, a string builder object is mutable and can be modified.

 </blockquote>